7 Easy ways to improve your website in 2019

 Once you’ve got that squared away, you can move onto the harder stuff, such as optimising performance, designing a super smooth checkout experience, and minimising clunky code.

-7. Speed up your site
+7. Improve how fast your site loads

 Nobody likes a slow website, and that’s especially true for your visitors.
 You have on average 3 seconds to grab their attention before they leave your site!